OpenVPN/terraform-provider-cloudconnexa/docs/resources/access_group.md

 Optional:

-- `children` (List of String) ID of child entities assigned to access group source.
+- `children` (Set of String) ID of child entities assigned to access group source.
 - `parent` (String) ID of the entity assigned to access group source.